risingwavelabs/awesome-stream-processing/get-started/ingest-pg-cdc.md

 CREATE USER rw WITH PASSWORD 'abc123' REPLICATION LOGIN CREATEDB;
 ```

-Next, grant the user with following privileges so we can access the PostgreSQL data from RisingWave.
+Next, grant the user with following privileges so we can access the desired PostgreSQL data from RisingWave.
 Fill in the database name accordingly based on where your data is located.

 ```sql
 GRANT CONNECT ON DATABASE <database_name> TO <username>;